DheerendraRathor/AnonPost/README.md

 This is a anonymous comlaint management system with LDAP authentication backend.

 ##Features
-* To register complaints anonymously*
+* To register posts anonymously*
-* To discuss on complaint/issue with Administrators anonymously
+* To discuss on post/issue with Administrators anonymously

-*Note: The anonymity is for Administrators only i.e. Administrators cannot see who have registered the complaint, but the user details are saved in database so that misuse can be prevented
+*Note: The anonymity is for Administrators only i.e. Administrators cannot see who have registered the post, but the user details are saved in database so that misuse can be prevented

 ##Installation
 ###OS X